lguilmard/camtrackerwebrtcstreaming/README.md

 • decay : the highest the slowest the field changes and the more it is stable <> the slowest the more the field is unstable and changes quickly

 # run
-• see result : python3 path/auto_crop.py (press ESQ to stop program)
+• see result : python3 path/auto_crop.py (press ESC to stop program)

 [ !! not tested !! ] • pipe stream : python3 path/auto_crop.py -pipe | WHAT YOU WANT (Ctrl-c to stop)